(Includes Traditional, SEP, and SIMPLE IRAs)

 Once you reach age 59½, you can withdraw funds from your Traditional IRA without restrictions or penalties.
 But keep in mind that your deductible contributions and earnings (including dividends, interest, and capital gains) will be taxed as ordinary income.

-Beginning in the year you turn 70½, you must start taking an annual Required Minimum Distribution (RMD) from your Traditional IRA.
+Beginning in the year you turn 72, you must start taking an annual Required Minimum Distribution (RMD) from your Traditional IRA.
 If you don’t make withdrawals, you’ll have to pay a 50% penalty on the amount you should have withdrawn.
+However, individuals who turned age 70 ½ in 2019 will still need to take their first RMD by April 1, 2020.